-- Help injured or trapped persons. - Turn on the radio, television, or go to the Internet (emergency.wustl.edu) to get the latest emergency information and instructions. - Use the telephone for emergency calls only. - If you smell gas or chemical fumes, leave the building and gather outside at the designated Emergency Assembly Point (EAP) and do not attempt to re-enter the building until instructed to do so by firefighters or university public safety staff. - If severe weather is still occurring, then seek shelter in another building.
+- Help injured or trapped persons. - Turn on the radio, television, or go to the Internet (emergency.wustl.edu) to get the latest emergency information and instructions. - Use the telephone for emergency calls only. - If you smell gas or chemical fumes, leave the building and gather outside at the designated Emergency Assembly Point (EAP), if safe to do so, and do not attempt to re-enter the building until instructed to do so by firefighters or university public safety staff. - If severe weather is still occurring, then seek shelter in another building.